Luminoid/blog/source/_posts/Texture-Concepts.md

 - Using the "nodeBlock" method is preferred.
 - It is very important that the returned node blocks are thread-safe.
 - `ASCellNodes` can be used by `ASTableNode`, `ASCollectionNode` and `ASPagerNode`.

-### ASScrollNode
-#### automaticallyManagesContentSize
-When enabled, the size calculated by the `ASScrolNode`’s layout spec defines the `.contentSize` of the scroll view.
-This is in contrast to most nodes, where the `layoutSpec` size is applied to the bounds (and in turn, frame).
-In this mode, the bounds of the scroll view always fills the parent’s size.

 ## Layout
 All `ASDisplayNodes` and `ASLayoutSpecs` conform to the `<ASLayoutElement>` protocol.
 This means that you can compose layout specs from both nodes and other layout specs.